-Santorini Nautical Museum: The Nautical Museum of Santorini is located in Oia, the most picturesque village of Santorini, in the north part of the island.
-It is located in an elegant mansion and houses nautical instruments, shipping documents, aquarelles, parts of ships and a small library.
+The Nautical Museum of Santorini is located in Oia.
+It is hosted in an elegant mansion and houses nautical instruments, shipping documents, aquarelles, ship parts, and a small library.

-The museum was founded in 1956 and its exhibits present the nautical history and the island's tradition, mostly during the 19th and 20th century.
+The museum was founded in 1956 and its exhibits present the nautical history and the island's tradition, mostly during the 19th and 20th centuries.

 How to get there